The Cobra Snake in Ancient Egypt

 1. Cobras in Daily Life:

-Cobras were honored for protecting crops from pests like rats and mice.
-They were also thought to guide the worthy dead through the Duat (the Egyptian underworld) and protect them from danger.
+Ancient Egyptians honored cobras because they protected crops from pests like rats and mice.
+They also thought cobras guided the worthy dead through the Duat (the Egyptian underworld) and protected them from danger.

 2. Mummification and Amulets: